Q: How does scoping of the pentests work at Cobalt?

 A: Yes, we can cover external network testing.
 We typically do this for PCI testing or similar use cases.

-A: Our pentesters find vulnerabilities of all types, but they most commonly report vulnerabilities in your business logic and vulnerabilities that falls into the OWASP Top 10 categories.
+A: Our pentesters find vulnerabilities of all types, but they most commonly report vulnerabilities in your business logic and vulnerabilities that fall into the OWASP Top 10 categories.
 In 2017, the average number of vulnerabilities found during a 2 week pentest was 14.

 A: Yes, you will be able to communicate directly with the pentest team to make sure they have the right knowledge to perform a high quality test.